 The Corporation's interest in the Windfall Lake Project is held through its wholly-owned subsidiary, Eagle Hill Exploration Corporation ("Eagle Hill"), which the Corporation acquired under the 2015 Arrangement (see "Description of the Business - Three Year History - 2015").
-The Corporation's interest in the Marban Block Project is held through its wholly-owned subsidiary, NioGold Mining Corp. ("NioGold") acquired under the NioGold Arrangement (see "Description of the Business - Three Year History - Events Subsequent to 2015.)
+The Corporation's interest in the Marban Block Project is held through its wholly-owned subsidiary, NioGold Mining Corp. ("NioGold") acquired under the NioGold Arrangement (see "Description of the Business - Three Year History - 2015").